-General questions about the Impact of Question 4 (adult use legalization)
+General questions about the impact of Question 4 (adult-use legalization)

 Did the ballot referendum pass making cannabis use legal in Maryland for adults 21 and over?

 Yes.
-According to the new law, beginning on July 1, 2023, adults 21 or older may possess and consume up to 1.5 ounces of cannabis flower, 12 grams of concentrated cannabis, or a total amount of cannabis products that does not exceed 750 mg THC.
+According to the new law, beginning on July 1, 2023, adults 21 or older may possess up to 1.5 ounces of cannabis flower, 12 grams of concentrated cannabis, or a total amount of cannabis products that does not exceed 750 mg THC.
 This amount is known as the "personal use amount."

-What else does the new law do?
+What else does the referendum do?

-In addition to legalizing adult use of cannabis, passage of the ballot referendum:
+In addition to legalizing adult-use of cannabis, passage of the ballot referendum:

 - Establishes a process for expunging all cases in which possession of less than 10 grams of cannabis is the only charge, along with additional expungement provisions